shibatch/tlfloat/CODE_OF_CONDUCT.md

 ### Maintaining transparency in project operations

+* Each member in the project should disclose information regarding his or her identity and affiliation when necessary to carry out the project.
+In requesting disclosure of the identity and affiliation of each member, an explanation should be given as to why this is necessary to carry out the project.

-* In engaging in activities within the project, each member should make an effort to explain the basis for decisions in a manner that the general public can understand.
-If the basis for a decision cannot be disclosed, the reason why it cannot be disclosed should be explained as much as possible.
+* In engaging in activities within the project, each member should make an effort to disclose the basis for decisions in a manner that the general public can see and understand.
+  * If the basis for a decision cannot be disclosed, the reason why it cannot be disclosed should be explained as much as possible.
+  * If each member notices that the basis for a decision or the reason why it cannot be disclosed has not been explained in the project, the member should prompt the person who made the decision to explain it, even if the matter is not directly related to the member's own, or if it is a past matter.

 ### Keeping calm and logical discussion